kubb-labs/kubb/docs/plugins/plugin-vue-query/index.md

 | Required: | `false`                               |

 #### output.footer
-Add a footer text in the beginning of every file.
+Add a footer text at the end of every file.

 |           |                                       |
 |----------:|:--------------------------------------|